tcheukueppoo/maat/docs/gc.md

 # Maat GC

 Maat implements generational and incremental garbage collection.
 This section focuses more on implementation details, check the below links to get to know what generational and incremental garbage collection are.

 We are in a concurrent system where maatines(VM-level non-blocking threads) are scheduled by the Maat runtime scheduler to run over operating system threads (using libuv).
-A maatine is basically a lightweight thread that has atleast one state with each state owning a stack to executing some code, a maatine can switch between any of its states, each maatine performs its collection either incrementally or generationally and independently of the other ones.
+A maatine is basically a lightweight thread that has at least one state with each state owning a stack to executing some code, a maatine can switch between any of its states, each maatine performs its collection either incrementally or generationally and independently of the other ones.
 That said, a lot must be considered to assure coherency and